Asian shares mixed after China says growth weakened in 2Q

 Investors are will get a clearer picture in the coming weeks about how badly inflation is hurting companies.
 Several more banks are on deck to report earnings Friday, including Citigroup and Wells Fargo, along with insurer UnitedHealth Group.

-The U.S. dollar rose to 139.05 Japanese yen from 138.94 yen.
+The U.S. dollar fell to 138.87 Japanese yen from 138.94 yen.
 Rising U.S. interest rates have continued to push the dollar higher against other major currencies in countries where rates have not risen or have lagged the hikes by the Fed.

 AP Business Writer Joe McDonald in Beijing contributed.